xzoert/graphene/README.md

     $db->Person->select("Bookshop#bs=? and #bs.books.author=#x",$bookshop);

+In all cases, the query should return both John Smith and James Joyce in our example dataset.

+And to finish the argument let's have a look at a quite complex query:

+     Person#x and Bookshop#bookshop and #bookshop.owner=#x and #bookshop.books#book and
+     #book.author=#x and #bookshop.books#book2 and #book2.author.isFamous=1

+In english:

+     Find all #x such that:
+          #x is a Person
+          and
+          there is a Bookshop #bookshop
+          and
+          the owner of #bookshop is #x
+          and
+          there is a #book among #bookshop's books and
+          the author of #book is #x
+          and
+          there is also a #book2 among #bookshops books and the author of #book2 is famous

+More briefly: find all persons that own a bookshop in which a book written by their owns is sold as well as at least one book written by a famous author.

+Notice that in this query we do not say that #book and #book2 are not the same book, they could.
+If we do not want this, we'll have to add:

+     and #book!=#book2

+Of course the result in our dataset will be again John Smith, since he meets all the conditions.

 ## The definition files

 Now it is time to have a look to what has happened in the *model/definitions* directory.
 It should now contain following files: